jessicarush/javascript-notes/document_object_model.md

 A **NodeList** is a special collection of nodes.
 They look like arrays, but they're not (they're a type of object called a collection).
 That being said, you can access individual items from this list by using the index notation as with arrays.
 Items will be indexed by the order that they appear in the HTML document.
 NodeLists also have a `.length` property.

 Note that NodeLists are *static*.
-The live version of this is called an *HTMLCollection*.
-With a live collection, when your script updates the page, the HTMLCollection is updated as well.
+The live version of this is called an **HTMLCollection**.
+With a live collection, when a script updates the DOM, the HTMLCollection is updated as well.
 All the methods beginning with `.getElementBy` are live.
-In a *static NodeList* when your script updates the page, those changes are *not* reflected in the resulting list.
+In a *static NodeList* when a script updates the DOM, those changes are *not* reflected in the resulting list.
 Methods beginning with `.querySelector` are static... they reflect the document when the original query was made.

 ```javascript
 // NodeList methods